 Taking your dog on vacation can be fun — but stressful.
 Following some simple tips can make it easier for you and your beloved canine to enjoy a great trip together.
 Preparation is key and can help reduce any stress that comes with traveling with your pooch.
-Remember, as long as you're calm, your dog will be calm, too.
+Remember, dogs often take cues from their owners to try to stay calm to help keep your dog calm, too.

 Before you hop in your car or head to the airport, prepare your dog for travel, make sure they're healthy, and check the most up-to-date rules and regulations regarding pets on any form of transportation you plan on taking and any accommodation you've booked.